KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 class KeyboardController: KeyboardInputViewController {}
 ```

 This gives you access to lifecycle functions like ``KeyboardInputViewController/viewWillSetupKeyboard()``, observable ``KeyboardInputViewController/state``, keyboard ``KeyboardInputViewController/services``, and more.

-If you want to use the default ``SystemKeyboard``, which mimics a native iOS keyboard, you don't have to do anything else.
-To replace or customize the default view, just override ``KeyboardInputViewController/viewWillSetupKeyboard()`` and call any setup function:
+If you just want to use the standard ``KeyboardView``, which mimics a native iOS keyboard, you don't have to do anything else.
+KeyboardKit will set up everything for you.

+To replace or customize the standard ``KeyboardView``, just override ``KeyboardInputViewController/viewWillSetupKeyboard()`` and call any setup function, for instance:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {